NicoOhR/Sicarii/assets/haskellNN/haskellNN.md

 ```

 The double colon, `::` should be read as "has type of".
 Exactly why there isn't a distinction between what are procedurally thought of as the parameters and the output of the function is an iota outside of the scope of this article unfortunately, but the keyword to google here is *currying* (maybe like the food, I never asked).
 First, looking at the `scaleThetas` function, we take as input a theta and a double, then fmaps the anonymous function `(\x,y) -> (scale eta x, scale eta y)` on the `Theta`. `fmap` stands for "function map", and does just that, given a function and a list, return the list with the function applied to each element of the list, and `scale` is provided by the Vector and Matrix types to do scalar multiplication.
 Looking at the `subtractThetas` function, `zipWith` is a combination of `fmap` and `zip`, so we're combining two lists, the inputs `ts` and `gs`, then applying the lambda function `\(x,y) (u,v) -> (x - u, (y - v))` to that combined list.
-Let's write the function for running running our nueral network, that is, of obtaining an approximation $\hat y$ for an input $x$.
-Remember that our network is just a composition of matricies, vector additions, and activation functions which we apply iteratively, this is rather cleanly expressed by the `fold` function which haskell provides us with.
+Let's write the function for running running our neural network, that is, of obtaining an approximation $\hat y$ for an input $x$.
+Remember that our network is just a composition of matrices, vector additions, and activation functions which we apply iteratively, this is rather cleanly expressed by the `fold` function which Haskell provides us with.

-Interpreted as concretly as possible, the `fold` function takes a binary operator, an accumulator and a list, applies the operator to each element in the list with the accumulator, in order. `foldl` "folds" the list starting from the left, and has a type of `foldl:: Foldable t => (b -> a -> b) -> b -> t a -> b`. `Foldable t` is a restriction on the type of `t`, meaning that whatever `t a` is, it should be foldable over, this is another example of a typeclass, like `Show` from earlier.
+Interpreted as concretely as possible, the `fold` function takes a binary operator, an accumulator and a list, applies the operator to each element in the list with the accumulator, in order. `foldl` "folds" the list starting from the left, and has a type of `foldl:: Foldable t => (b -> a -> b) -> b -> t a -> b`. `Foldable t` is a restriction on the type of `t`, meaning that whatever `t a` is, it should be foldable over, this is another example of a typeclass, like `Show` from earlier.
 In our case, we'll be iterating over our $\theta$ which has the list type, which is foldable over.
 Next, we see from the type that we want a function `(b -> a -> b)` that is, it takes a type `b` and a type `a` and gives back a type `b`, this is our binary operator.
-Then we also require a `b`, which is our accumulator value, and finaly the list `t a` which we process, returning a `b`.
+Then we also require a `b`, which is our accumulator value, and finally the list `t a` which we process, returning a `b`.
 Maybe you can already see how this applies to our neural network.
 Recall our mathematical definition of a neural network:

 $$ g(x) = f(W^L(f(W^{L-1}f(...f(W^1x + b^1)))+b^{L-1})+b^L) $$